pedrooaugusto/speech-to-code/spoken/src/modules/typescript/declare_variable/README.md

 The following are some examples of phrases, in english, used to trigger the command `New constant or variable`:

-1. new variable called temp
+1. new constant called graph
-2. create variable called graph equals a
+2. create constant named value equals graph
-3. declare constant called text type text equals a
+3. create constant named a type graph equals temp
-4. declare constant called text type temp
+4. declare constant called temp type value

 **Portugês**